climatescope/climatescope.org/app/_en_insights/climate-policy.md

 <b>Table 2:</b> Power sector emissions mitigation scenarios in Latin America and the Caribbean

 ![Table 2](/assets/images/content/insights/policy/CS2017_Table2.jpg)

-*Source: International Energy Agency, Bloomberg New Energy Finance.
-Note: includes 26 Latin America and Caribbean countries.*
+<small>*Source: International Energy Agency, Bloomberg New Energy Finance.
+Note: includes 26 Latin America and Caribbean countries.*</small>

 Using BNEF’s latest benchmark capex for wind and solar, we estimate that this would require a total of $348 billion.
 However, BNEF estimates that PV costs will drop around 40%<sup>11</sup> and wind capex could potentially fall 9% from 2017 to 2030 , therefore this could dramatically shrink to $256 billion by 2030<sup>12</sup>.
 However, it is still two-fold the $130 billion invested in clean energy in Latin America and Caribbean from 2007 to 2016.